daattali/beautiful-jekyll/aboutme.md

 ### My story

-With a Bachelor's degree in Fine Art, I have been captivated by diverse issues, channeling my creativity onto the canvas.
+With a Bachelor's degree in Fine Art, I have been captivated by diverse social issues, channeling my creativity onto the canvas.
 My previous career enriched this perspective, as I supported problem solvers and witnessed firsthand how creative solutions could be applied in real-world scenarios.

 In recent years, I have delved into the tech world, mastering frontend and backend development with JavaScript.
-This journey was propelled by my ambition to become a comprehensive problem-solver, blending the systematic rigor of programming with the innovative problem-solving techniques from my art background.
+This journey was propelled by my ambition to become a comprehensive problem-solver, blending the the structured approach of programming with the innovative problem-solving techniques from my art background.

 My interest in cybersecurity is growing as I recognize the critical need to protect data and privacy in our increasingly digital society.
 As I learn, I am beginning to incorporate cybersecurity best practices into every aspect of my work, aiming to deliver creative security solutions to any potential challenges.
 As I continue my studies, I am actively seeking opportunities to apply and further develop my skills in the cybersecurity field.